Patka879/exercises/README.md

 git clone git@github.com:Patka879/exercises.git
 ```
 Go to the directory of one of the projects and open HTML file in the browser.
+## Inspiration
+All exercises were a part of certification in freecodecamp JavaScript Algorithms and Data Structure and later were adjusted to the life versions with HTML and CSS.